 9 Stretching Benefits Women Over 40 Should Know

-Read on to discover how a few minutes spent in daily stretching improves your body, mind and spirit in 9 different ways:
+Read on to discover how a few minutes spent in daily stretching improves your body in 9 different ways:

 Stretching Benefits for Women Over 40:

 "Not only can stretching help with your stress levels, but it can also improve mood and just generally makes you feel better," says Jacque Crockford, with the American Council on Exercise (ACE).

 Many women over 40 face demanding careers, the challenges of caring for children and aging parents.
 Stress reduction gained from a stretch session is relaxing and energizing and costs nothing.